Eco-Latch Systems, LLC’s Box Latch™ Products Narrative

 As one example, Belimo would receive 1,400 pcs of one metal part stacked flat in a wooden crate, Figure 8.
 To position the parts at a higher elevation for easier access by operators, the full wooden crate was placed over an empty one.
 At each cell, assemblers had to remove a small quantity of parts from the crate located across an aisle.
 Every element of this material handling was inefficient.

-Going forward, the material handlers will drop skids of 1,600 pieces, as seen in Figure 7.
-These occupy the same footprint as the wooden crates that held 1,400 pieces shown in Figure 8.
-A key difference is that the single boxes on the skids now can be loaded directly into the lean assembly cell, reducing the number of part touches.
+Going forward, the material handlers will drop skids of 1,600 pieces, as seen in Figure 7, occupying the same footprint as the wooden crates that held 1,400 pieces shown in Figure 8.
+Moreover, the individual boxes on the skids now can be loaded directly into the lean assembly cell, reducing the number of part touches.

-Figures 9 - 11 illustrate Belimo’s empty, re-usable, compartmentalized boxes before and after they have been filled with different types of parts.
+Figures 9 - 11 illustrate Belimo’s empty, re-usable, partitioned boxes before and after they have been filled with different types of parts.
 When asked, “How many uses do you obtain from these boxes?”
-Michael’s response was, “Endless.
-We’ve never counted.”
-Note the “reusable” marking in Figure 9 printed on Belimo’s high quality boxes.”
+Michael’s response was, “We just did the calculation for the first year and our original 500 partitioned boxes already have completed nearly six cycles and are going strong.
+We are counting on at least ten.”
+Note the “reusable” markings in Figures 7 and 9 printed on Belimo’s high quality boxes.”

 6. What did Belimo do before using Box Latch™ Products?